leobudima/elogii-blog/content/perfect-order-metrics-for-better-order-fulfillment.md

 ## What is the perfect order metric?

 **Perfect Order Metric** (or **Perfect Order Rate**) is a collection of key performance indicators (KPI) in delivery logistics.
-Perfect order measures show you the percentage of how many orders are fulfilled successfully and without any incidents including innacurate orders, late deliveries, or damaged items.
+Perfect order measures show you the percentage of how many orders are fulfilled successfully and without any incidents including inaccurate orders, late deliveries, or damaged items.

 ## Order metrics you need to track